 - Archives of non-governmental institutions, such as: Maatschappij der Nederlandse Letterkunde. — Waalse Kerken in Nederland (Bibliothèque Wallonne). — Bibliotheca Thysiana. — Legatum Stolpianum. — Uitgeverij De Erven F. Bohn. — Uitgeverij Bohn Stafleu Van Loghum. — A.W.
 Sijthoff’s Uitgeversmaatschappij.

-Digital Special Collections is a database containing digital images of manuscripts, archives, letters and other materials (such as rare books, maps, prints, drawings and photographs).
-Some manuscripts are available as a digital facsimile, for example the album amicorum of Janus Dousa (BPL 1406), and two of the manuscripts containing Michiel Michielszon’s Burleske Notulen (LTK 439 en LTK 1137).
-Also complete collections and archives have been digitized, such as those of Nicolaas Beets, Conrad Busken Huet, François Haverschmidt and Arie Cornelis Kruseman.
-In due time the archives of Johan Huizinga and Christiaan Huygens will also be digitally available.
+Digital Collections is a database containing digital images of manuscripts, archives, letters, and other materials (such as rare books, maps, prints, drawings, and photographs).
+Some manuscripts are available as a digital facsimile, for example, the album amicorum of Janus Dousa (BPL 1406).
+Complete collections and archives, such as those of Nicolaas Beets, Conrad Busken Huet, François Haverschmidt, and Arie Cornelis Kruseman, have been digitized.
+In due time, the archives of Johan Huizinga and Christiaan Huygens will also be digitally available.